wp-media/wp-rocket-helpers/priority-elements/preload-fonts/wp-rocket-preload-fonts-exclude/README.md

      $exclusions[] = 'your-font-file.woff2';

-3. If you want to **exclude fonts by extension**, find this section instead:
+3. If you want to **manipulate the fonts by their extension**, find this section instead:

 ```php
 // START editing